This summer was a global record breaker for the highest heat ever measured, meteorologists say

 August was about 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial averages.
 That is the threshold that the world is trying not to pass, though scientists are more concerned about rises in temperatures over decades, not merely a blip over a month's time.

-The world's oceans — more than 70% of the Earth's surface — were the hottest ever recorded, nearly 21 degrees Celsius (69.8 degrees Fahrenheit), and have set high temperature marks for three consecutive months, the WMO and Copernicus said.
+The world's oceans — more than 70% of the Earth's surface — were the hottest ever recorded, nearly 21 C (69.8 F), and have set high temperature marks for three consecutive months, the WMO and Copernicus said.

 “The dog days of summer are not just barking, they are biting,” United Nations Secretary-General Antonio Guterres said in a statement.
 “Climate breakdown has begun.”